Precision shooting scope adjustment

 The method for making a simbleautage

-Holding the weapon perfectly still, now look through your scope.
+Keeping the weapon perfectly still, now look through your scope.
 The reticle should be centered on your target at the same time as your barrel is pointing at it.

-If your gun and scope are not pointing at the target at the same time, then you will need to click on the turrets of your scope.
+If your gun and scope are not pointing at the target at the same time, you will need to click on the turrets of your scope.

 The side turret allows the reticle to be moved laterally from left to right or from right to left depending on the direction of rotation of the turrets.
-As on the elevation turret, an “R” mark is generally present meaning “Right” in English indicating the direction to send the impact to the right.
+As on the elevation turret, an “R” is generally present meaning “Right” in English indicating the direction to send the impact to the right.

 When the reticle and the axis of your gun are pointing at the same time at the center of your target, you can reset your slide and fire your first bullet on target!